aleph2c/miros/doc/zero_to_one.rst

 I leave the event processor on my pictures so I can show the starting state of the active object.

-The queues are missing from the UML as well:
+The queues are missing from the UML as well, but they are contained within the ActiveObject class:

 .. image:: _static/ToasterOven_0_3.svg
     :target: _static/ToastOven_0_3.pdf